 Book Summary — Deep Work: Rules for Focused Success in a Distracted World by Cal Newport

 Thanks for checking out our Deep Work by Cal Newport book summary!
-Make sure to check out all of our nonfiction book summaries at

 #1 – Deep work is our ability to productively work on a task using our full focus of mental energy, without any distractions.
 Research shows that people are capable of doing 4 hours of deep work per day, but this is an extremely rare and valuable skill.
 The opposite of deep work is shallow work, which is work done while you’re distracted and isn’t as high-quality as deep work.
 The difference between deep work and shallow work can be often seen in how long a certain task took to finish and how much attention to detail was devoted to it.
 If you can train yourself to perform all your tasks while in deep work mode, it will become one of your greatest assets!